History at St. Augustine’s

 We believe that learning about significant events and people in History should lay the foundations for an enquiring and questioning mind.

 The breadth of historical knowledge the pupils are given and the exposure to how life was in the past, aims to motivate the children to develop an inquisitive mind that asks questions such as how life today came about.

 We will teach children the skills to be a good historian; how to research and gather information, to develop their skills of enquiry and analysis as well as starting to question information gathered and its reliability.

 We believe that educational visits linked to historical study enhance and enthuse pupil’s by learning by bringing to life classroom knowledge.

 Our history curriculum is linked to topics in both Key Stage One and Key Stage Two.
 Each topic is based around an enquiry question which is a stimulus for planning and learning.
 A variety of teaching and learning styles develop children’s enthusiasm, knowledge, skills and understanding.
 Educational visits provide unforgettable experiences both in the local area and as far as London.
 The local area provides history on the doorstep and local heroes such as Captain Cook who was born in Marton, an area close to our school, bring history to life.
 Assessment is an ongoing process and KPI statements ensure the progression of key skills throughout the Key Stages.

-Our vision is that pupils leave St. Augustine’s with an enquiring mind that has developed a chronological knowledge of key historical periods and facts, combined with knowledge of significant individuals who have helped shape society as it is today.
-Our vision is that this knowledge will help pupils make more informed life choices and aspire to be open-minded citizens who make a valuable contribution to society.
+Pupils leave St. Augustine’s with an enquiring mind that has developed a chronological knowledge of key historical periods and facts, combined with knowledge of significant individuals who have helped shape society as it is today.
+The key skills they have developed combined with the knowledge they have acquired will help pupils make more informed life choices and aspire to be open-minded citizens who make a valuable contribution to society.